JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-faq.md

 You can easily write concurrent code in your cross-platform mobile projects with the new [Kotlin/Native memory manager](native-memory-manager.md) that lifted previous limitations and aligned the behaviour between Kotlin/JVM and Kotlin/Native.
-The new memory manager is available since Kotlin 1.7.20.
+The new memory manager has been enabled by default since Kotlin 1.7.20.

 ### How can I speed up my Kotlin Multiplatform module compilation for iOS?
 See these [tips for improving Kotlin/Native compilation times](native-improving-compilation-time.md).